cycle/docs/intro/quick-start.md

 (new ORM\Transaction($orm))->persist($u)->run();
 ```

-You can notice that new name will be displayed on every script iteration.
+You can notice that a new name will be displayed on every script iteration.

 ## Delete Entity
 To delete entity simply call method `delete` of the Transation: